lucasnoman/microservices-node/readme.md

 - **Drizzle ORM:** A TypeScript ORM for SQL databases.
 - **Jaeger:** An open-source, end-to-end distributed tracing system.
 - **Kong:** An open-source API gateway and microservices management layer.
+- **Pulumi:** An open-source infrastructure as code tool for provisioning cloud resources.
+- **AWS (Amazon Web Services):** A cloud computing platform providing infrastructure and services.

 ## Concepts